MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 # Configure user access

 Dynamics 365 Fraud Protection lets you grant users various levels of access to the service, based on logical or functional roles.
 Administrators can use the **User access** section to assign these roles.

+If your Fraud Protection instance has multiple environments, user access for each environment can be found by using the environment switcher.
+If the environment has child environments, the user or groups granted with a user role will automatically have the same level of access to all its child environments.
+When you revoke a user role from an environment, the user or groups automatically lose the same level of access to all its child environments unless it's added explicitly for another environment.

 > [!IMPORTANT]
 > Information in this article is subject to change at any time.